-Jahnny Lee, a filmmaker working with the Sundance Institute, was arrested while filming a standoff between police and protesters at Standing Rock.
+Jahnny Lee, a filmmaker working with the Sundance Institute, was arrested on Feb.
+22, 2017, while filming a standoff between police and protesters at Standing Rock.
 On the day of his arrest, Lee was filming on Highway 1806, along with Jack Smith IV.
 During his arrest, Lee’s camera and phone were seized.

 Reed Lindsay, who witnessed the arrest, claimed on Facebook that police initially told journalists that they could film events on Highway 1806, but then later arrested journalists who did so.

 Lee was charged with physical obstruction of government function, a Class A misdemeanor that could result in a year in jail.
 He is scheduled to go to trial in June 2018.